andrasq/node-minisql/README.md

         // => info = { duration_ms: 3.52, columnNames: ['a', 'b'] }
     })

+### db.runQueries( queries, callback(err) )

+Run each of the sql statements back to back.
+Does not deliver results, but can be useful for configuring a connection or setting up test scenarios.
+A query error stops the chain and is returned to the callback.

 ### conn = db.getConnection( )

 Obtain a db handle that talks to a single connection.
 The returned connection has all the